ArmoBoost/RaspPiMusicBox/README.md

 9. Something to store everything in (Wooden Box for example)

 ## Pi Setup
 After following [talaexe's](https://talaexe.com/moderndayrecordplayer) steps, you might find yourself in an issue with pip3.
-Use the following but be warned, this might break your system.
-See...I told you not to follow this tutorial...
+Use the following but be warned, this might break your system if you don't know what you're doing.
 ```bash
 sudo rm /usr/lib/python3.11/EXTERNALLY-MANAGED
 ```